What is a functional hemispherotomy?

 In appropriately selected patients, functional hemispherotomy is among the most successful surgeries for epilepsy.

 Functional hemispherotomy is considered as an option for children with severe seizures that originate in multiple locations within one brain hemisphere and spread to the other, and that aren’t controlled by medication.
-These are known as uncontrolled or refractory seizures.
+These are known as uncontrolled, refractory, or drug-resistant seizures.

 The more significant the problems in the half of the brain that is the source of the seizures, the higher the chance that the other, healthy half of the brain has assumed many of the functions of the affected hemisphere.
 In these cases, the short-term impact of a functional hemispherotomy on a child's motor function, vision and other cognitive skills may be minimal, while the benefit in reducing seizure activity is likely to be large.